How Much Does a Black Chain-Link Fence Cost to Install in 2025?

 Maintenance and Upkeep

-Although chain link is maintenance free, you’ll likely get more life out of your fence if you follow a few easy upkeep tips:
+Although chain-link fences are low maintenance, you'll get more life out of your fence if you follow a few easy upkeep tips:

 DIY vs. Hiring a Fencing Contractor